matekdev/matekdev.github.io/src/markdown/blogs/one-blog.md

 ---
-title: 'Damn, I only wrote one other post in 2023'
+title: 'Damn, I only write one post per year'
 date: '2023-12-21'
 ---